September 22, 2021 7 min read

 As always, the answer is it depends - your natural hair texture, current state of your hair, and the quality of your tools all play a factor in the results you get.
 We recommend investing in high quality, NuMe flat irons to ensure you get the results you want without compromising the integrity of your hair.
 Test out different temperature settings until you find your ideal temperature.
 Start low and only gradually increase to a higher temperature until you get your desired results.
 If you are refreshing second day hair, use the lowest heat setting.

 The beauty industry has come a long way since our parents’ and grandparents’ days.
 While the innovations can often seem overwhelming, you only need to consider four things to determine the perfect temperature setting for your heat-styling tools: Your hair type, hair condition, the plate materials, and the quality of the tool itself.
-Put these four factors together and you have a winning formula for gorgeous, healthy hair.
+Put these four factors together and follow this flat irons 101 so you can have a winning formula for gorgeous, healthy hair.

 All NuMe styling tools are designed with your hair’s health in mind.
 Our proprietary technologies and pure plates come standard in all tools.
 NuMe's proprietary Far Infrared Heat & Negative Ion Conditioning Technologies work with your hair's natural oils and minerals to seal in moisture, reduce frizz, and increase shine.
 Far Infrared Heat gently heats hair from within, reducing dryness and long-term damage while simultaneously creating long-lasting styles.
 Negative Ion Conditioning Technology works with the Far Infrared Heat to condition the hair and seal the cuticle, reducing the appearance of split ends and frizz, while increasing hair's natural shine.